 4. 3.
-Case Study: Mississippi River Valley 100-Year Flood
+Spatial Analysis of Cost and GHG Emissions under 100-Year Flood for the Two Study Areas

 5. Discussion

 6. Conclusion

 7. Acknowledgements

 8. Funding

 This research was supported in part by an appointment to the Department of Defense (DOD) Research Participation Program administered by the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy (DOE) and the DOD.
 ORISE is managed by ORAU under DOE contract number DE-SC0014664.
 All opinions expressed in this paper are the author`s and do not necessarily reflect the policies and views of DOD, DOE, or ORAU/ORISE.